 Making that happen involves a 20-meter diameter optic membrane surveying an area of more than 10 x 10 km at least once a second, with ground resolution better than 2.5 meters, and the ability to detect moving vehicles.
 Field of regard would be larger, of course, at 10 million square kilometers that could be covered from geosynchronous orbit.
-Finally, satellite cost also has to come in at under $500 million per copy.
+Finally, all of this has to cost less than $500 million per copy.
 How hard could all that be?
 Hard enough for DARPA, apparently…

 DARPA’s MOIRE Program